TobiasLoader/Neural-Network-P5/README.md

 Neural Network P5: https://tobiasloader.github.io/Neural-Network-P5/

-INFORMATION & INSTRUCTIONS
+ReadMe: INFORMATION & INSTRUCTIONS

 This is the graphical version of my first attempt at a neural network, so the training task is relatively trivial.
 The task I have set the network is to learn to recognise the highest number from a list of random numbers between -1 and 1.
 The number of numerical inputs will be equal to the number of nodes in the input layer.

 GLOSSARY:

- INPUT & OUTPUT LAYERS = dark grey vertical bars HIDDEN LAYER/S (initially none) = light grey vertical bar NODE = small circle in layer
+INPUT & OUTPUT LAYERS = dark grey vertical bars
+HIDDEN LAYER/S (initially none) = light grey vertical bar NODE = small circle in layer

 TRAINING = # of 'lessons' the network will undergo TESTS = # of questions in the 'final exam'

  1 Set your chosen number of hidden layers via the larger PLUS and MINUS icons located at either side of the window.